ordinaryzelig/minispec-rails/README.md

 There are plenty out there, and I'm sure they all work just fine.
 I have personally never used any of them because it was never a big deal to insert Minitest::Spec into any Rails project manually with just a few lines of code.
 Fewer gems/lines of code your project = better.
-But I still want the convenience of a gem to get projects started quickly.
+But it's still nice to have the convenience of a gem to get Rails testing started quickly.

-This gem gets you PURE minitest spec in a whopping 50 lines of code, and that's counting blank lines, comments, requires, and a (hopefully temporary) workaround for system tests.
+This gem gets you PURE minitest spec in a whopping 50 lines of code, and that's counting blank lines, comments, `require`s, and a (hopefully temporary) workaround for system tests.
 There's no fancy tricks going on here.
 This is plain jane minitest.
 What you get is PURE spec awesomeness.